-Washington state is insanely beautiful and has a ton of gorgeous spots to elope.
-It is super easy to get married or elope in Washington state and in this post we’ll break down each step and include different things to consider while planning your Washington elopement.
-As elopement photographers, we spend about half of our year in the Pacific Northwest helping couples plan a wedding day that is stress-free and focused on each other.
+Washington state is insanely beautiful and has a ton of gorgeous spots to consider exploring for your adventure elopement.
+We’re breaking down everything you need to know about how to get married in Washington state to make your elopement easy peasy.
+As adventure elopement photographers, we spend about half of our year in the Pacific Northwest helping couples plan a wedding day that is stress-free and focused on each other.
 Washington is home to three national parks, rocky beaches, and nine national forests making it one of our favorite states for couples to get married in.

 Do you need to be a resident to get married in Washington state?